DFE-Digital/get-into-teaching-app/app/views/content/help-and-advice.md

 ### Explore teaching advisers

-An <a href="/explore-teaching-advisers">explore teaching adviser</a> can help you if you're an undergraduate student not in your final year of study.
+An explore teaching adviser can support you if you're an undergraduate student and not in your final year of study.
 They can help you:

 - understand what teaching is really like
 - get classroom experience